 Students in grade 6-8 Tier II intervention programs may receive a variety of interventions that include small group instruction and tutoring assistance in reading / math.

 Our Title 1 and LAP programs operate within a three-tier instructional model supported across our district.
-The goal of Tier II instruction (Title 1/LAP, ESL, etc) is to provide the necessary intervention, when it is needed, so that students can successfully meet standards set for their grade level.
+The goal of Tier II instruction (Title 1/LAP, ELD, etc) is to provide the necessary intervention, when it is needed, so that students can successfully meet standards set for their grade level.
 Professional development for all classroom teachers and support staff, research-based curricula and aligned assessments are all key components of an effective three-tier model.